Lars Brownworth

 Lars Mehrling Brownworth (born c.
-1975) is an author and former United States history, political science and humanities teacher at The Stony Brook School in Stony Brook on Long Island, New York, who created the top 50 podcast, 12 Byzantine Rulers: The History of the Byzantine Empire.
+1975) is an American author and U.S. history, political science and humanities teacher at The Stony Brook School in Stony Brook on Long Island, New York, who created the top 50 podcast, 12 Byzantine Rulers: The History of the Byzantine Empire.
 This podcast was created on a whim by Lars and his brother, Anders Brownworth.
-Often mistaken for a college professor, Lars was, in fact, a high school history instructor at the time the podcast was produced.
+He received his undergraduate degree from Houghton University and a masters from University of Dallas.